What Is Plug In Baby By Muse Actually About?

 A classic piece of operatic rock with a distinctive Matt Bellamy opening riff, the song has attracted many theories over the years: what’s it actually about?

-My plug in baby / Crucifies my enemies When I'm tired of giving / My plug in baby In unbroken virgin realities / Is tired of living
+When I'm tired of giving / My plug in baby

 A Muse lyric is always deep and intriguing, but there’s something especially mysterious about this one.

-Here’s the mystery: last weekend Chris Moyles interviewed Matt Bellamy and Dom Howard up at AIR Studios in London and were asked the question about Plug In Baby’s title.
+Here’s the mystery: a few weeks ago, Chris Moyles interviewed Matt Bellamy and Dom Howard up at AIR Studios in London and were asked the question about Plug In Baby’s title.
 What does it mean?

 Bellamy replied: “Plug-In Baby, we were flicking through an Argos catalogue in your room and said, What’s this?
 Plug-in baby.
 It must have been a Glade thing or something!
 It just sounded cool, it sounded like a good name for a song.”